hashicorp/terraform-provider-azurerm/website/docs/r/blueprint_assignment.html.markdown

 ## Argument Reference

-* `name` - (Required) The name of the Blueprint Assignment Changing this forces a new resource to be created.
+* `name` - (Required) The name of the Blueprint Assignment.
+Changing this forces a new resource to be created.

 * `target_subscription_id` - (Required) The Subscription ID the Blueprint Published Version is to be applied to.
 Changing this forces a new resource to be created.